 I’m trying to see if I’ve used any of the other gadgets sprawled over my desk but I don’t think so.
 It’s quite tidy for once and ‘other work’ (#PayTheBills) has been busy.
 There is a BSX Insight staring me in the face but, ironically, that has died and won’t charge up at all.
 Did Alanis Morissette ever get to grips with what ironic really meant?
 I suspect not.

 Here is another interesting product coming up soon: AURA.
 Unfortunately it might have a tricky inception as it is aiming to be another HYDRATION MONITOR.
-Not to be confused with the OURA Ring which is also new, although definitely not a hydration monitor.
+Not to be confused with the OTHER Ring which is also new, although definitely not a hydration monitor.